Future-Proofing Education: The Department of Education

 Until 2012 the Department reviewed the state of their assets bi-annually, but the predictive power of this approach only stretched to a couple of years.
 AssetFuture has partnered with the Department since 2012 to record, store, and analyse their asset data, then use that to predict the next 25 years of maintenance spend, based on varying funding scenarios.

 With the student population predicted to increase 21% over the next 15 years, the Department needed to not only maintain the current school portfolio, but also make sure that it could support the influx of new learners.
-The two asset audits conducted by AssetFuture provided key data that was input into the Schools Asset Strategic Plan 2031.
+The two asset audits conducted by AssetFuture provided key data published within the Schools Asset Strategic Plan 2031.
 Over 4.0 million data points were gathered, uploaded and analysed.

 "The LCC assessments provided evidence based data that the condition of our schools was deteriorating and as a result record funding of $747 million over four years was allocated in the 2017/18 budget" - Brian Frankham, Director of Asset Performance and Facilities Management, School Infrastructure NSW